PGDip in Development Finance| Stellenbosch Business School Skip to main content

 • Term 4: M&E of Development Projects

-Late-afternoon classes once every week for those doing their PGDip over 1 year, or once every fortnight for those doing their PGDip over 2 years.
-The blended learning classes are presented online (and also on campus depending on Covid restrictions).
-Classes are presented on Tuesday afternoons from 16:00 till 20:15 (with 15-minute break from 18:00 to 18:15), and for some foundation modules on Wednesday or Thursday afternoons from 16:00 till 20:15 (with 15-minute break from 18:00 to 18:15).
+Blended learning classes: Late-afternoon classes once every week for those doing their PGDip over 1 year, or once every fortnight for those doing their PGDip over 2 years.
+The blended learning classes are presented online and on campus.
+Classes are presented on Tuesday afternoons from 16:00 till 20:15 (short break included), and for some foundation modules on Wednesday or Thursday afternoons from 16:00 till 20:15 (short break included).
 The online classes are presented synchronously with the on-campus classes.

 • Delivery of foundation modules in Year 1: Blended learning format - 1 late afternoon session every second week